(previously known as Landscape Design and Installation)

 Opportunities for Further Studies

-Continue your horticulture education with the Bachelor of Horticulture Science.
-Study either Plant Health or Urban Ecosystems.
-All your diploma course credits count towards the first two years of either degree.
+Students completing their Diploma program, can continue their horticulture education with the Bachelor of Horticulture Science degree programs in either Plant Health or Urban Ecosystems.
+Most diploma course credits count towards the first two years of either degree.

 Diploma graduates have the option to continue their studies towards a Bachelor of Business Administration (B.B.A.) degree at Kwantlen.
 For more information on this opportunity, please call 604-599-3283.
 Transfer depends on the student's academic record.
 Some course substitutions may be approved to facilitate transfer to the B.B.A.